qtproject/pyside-pyside-setup/sources/shiboken6/doc/shibokenmodule.rst

     Dumps the map of wrappers existing in libshiboken to standard error.

+.. function:: dumpConverters()

+    Dumps the map of named converters existing in libshiboken to standard error.

  .. py:class:: VoidPtr(address, size = -1, writeable = 0)

      :param address: (PyBuffer, SbkObject, int, VoidPtr)